China criticises Home Minister Amit Shah's visit to Arunachal Pradesh | Law-Order

 During his visit on Monday, Shah launched 'Vibrant Villages Programme' from Arunachal's border village Kibithoo, India's easternmost place.

-Responding to a question on Shah's visit, Chinese Foreign Ministry spokesman Wang Wenbin said, ''Zangnan (the Chinese name for Arunachal Pradesh) is China's territory''.
+Responding to a question on Shah's visit, Chinese Foreign Ministry spokesman Wang Wenbin said, ''Zangnan (the Chinese name for Arunachal Pradesh) is part of China's territory''.

 Last week, China announced renaming of 11 more places in Arunachal Pradesh in Chinese which they claim as Southern Tibet, evoking a sharp reaction from India.